qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Color.rst

 color_grayscale_average
 .......................

-Applies a grayscale filter and returns a string representation from a provided color.
+Applies a grayscale filter to a color and returns it.
+Returned type is the same as color argument, i.e. a color string representation or a color object.

 .. list-table::
    :widths: 15 85